ThounyBreasty/resources/README.md

-Click on the file then click on dowbload
+Click on the file then click on download